 Significance of Amarnath Temple

 As you already know there is a block of ice formed Shivling inside the Amarnath Cave.
 On one hand, science says that it has been formed due to the dripping of ice from the roof of the cave, the Hindus believe that it is the presence of Lord Shiva in the form of a Lingam.
 Not only this but it is also believed that this Lingam expands and contracts according to the phases of the moon.
-Though, there is no scientific proof till now.
+However, there is no scientific proof till now.
 Along with Shivling, you can also witness two other ice formations which are said to be of Goddess Parvati and Lord Ganesha.

 Amarnath Temple History